rhasspy/rhasspy/docs/tutorials.md

 I highly recommend buying a [CanaKit Raspberry Pi kit](https://www.amazon.com/CanaKit-Raspberry-4GB-Starter-Kit/dp/B07V5JTMV9), which includes everything you need to get started.
 At a minimum you need a Pi, an SD card, a power supply, and a microphone.
 You'll probably want a speaker too, but it's optional.

 Be careful when choosing a kit and a microphone.
-The [ReSpeaker 2mic HAT](https://respeaker.io/2_mic_array/) plugs into the GPIO pins on the Pi, which means you won't be able to easly enclose it in the kit's case or use the included fan.
+The [ReSpeaker 2mic HAT](https://respeaker.io/2_mic_array/) plugs into the GPIO pins on the Pi, which means you won't be able to easily enclose it in the kit's case or use the included fan.

 ### Setting up the SD Card